 Since your EDD Debit Card functions just like a debit card, there are certain types of common transactions where sometimes a “hold” of an estimated amount of final payment will be placed on your account to make sure you have enough money to pay the bill.
 For example, at gas stations if you are paying at the pump it may cause a hold of up to $75; consider instead paying inside with the cashier and signing the receipt where no “hold” will be placed on your card.
 In addition, hotels, auto rental, and restaurant merchants may hold the amount of your estimated bill until final settlement of the transaction, making these funds unavailable for other purchases.
 These holds may take a week to remove, so keep that in mind when making these special types of transactions.
 Remember to always check your available balance before making a transaction.

 If you do not have a bank account, you either need to get one (not at Bank of America) or refrain from using your debit card as much as possible.
-For all purchases that you are able to pay via cash (grocery shopping, gas, etc.), stop at a BofA ATM machine (if you use another bank’s machine you will be charged $1.00 after two withdrawals), withdrawal the money, and use cash instead of the EDD debit card.
+For all purchases that you are able to pay via cash (grocery shopping, gas, etc.), stop at a Bank of America ATM machine, withdraw the money, and use cash instead of the EDD debit card.

-What’s worse is that 99% of Americans are having a hard time changing this because 1% has all the money and the power.
+What’s worse is that 99% of Americans are having a hard time changing this, because the 1% has all the money and the power.

 When you sign up for unemployment, there is now an option to receive paper checks;

 Due to COVID-19, I would recommend that you use the transfer option on Bank of America's website rather than visiting the bank in person.
 It still can take up to three days to receive the funds in your bank account, however.

 No, there is no minimum amount required to be remaining on your EDD card.
 You can use or transfer the entire amount.
 Your balance can be zero.
 The card remains open, so EDD is able to deposit money onto the card.